markstur/db2-event-store-akka-streams/README.md

 ### 3. Run the database setup notebook

 The git repo includes a Jupyter notebook which is used to setup the database for this code pattern.
-The notebook also demonstrates basics such as:
+The notebook also demonstrates some basics of using Scala with Event Store, such as:

 * Create a database
 * Create a table
 * Query a table